 Fable and I were some of those collectors.
 People with the right names and enough money hired us to do their dirty work.
 That involved plenty of things, but mainly consisted of putting a bullet in someone's head in order to prove another's dominance and authority.
 I don't agree with the lifestyle, but this was what I was given.

 I normally listened to Fable.
 He was not a fortuneteller, but he had one hell of an intuition.
 He could read anyone and every situation like an open book.
 He could sense danger or hostility miles away.
 I didn't like that I was falling away from his better judgment, but Nadlyan was considered to be a friend of mine.
-I didn't have many, if any.
-She wasn't close and we didn't talk much, but I couldn't be picky.
+I don't have many, if any.
+She isn't close and we don't talk much, but I can't be picky.

 We went around dark corners and back alleyways, running through vacant roads.
 Bags of opened and rummaged trash made moats around the perimeters of each construction.
 There was litter, grease, and grime.
 Rusted and burst pipes weren't uncommon, and broken gutters often got in the way as a safety hazard.

 The pavement was uneven and hadn't been under construction in ages.
 The wide-open cracks would likely never see the day of being filled in or fixed.